Innocence + Experience Tour: Show overview

 After the intermission, the second act began with a performance of "Invisible" as a recreation of the Berlin Wall on the video screen dissolved to reveal U2 inside.
 The group remained inside the screen to perform half of "Even Better Than the Real Thing" before emerging to finish the song on-stage.
 For the next sequence, beginning with "Mysterious Ways", the band performed on the B-stage and the show was filmed by a fan on-stage with a mobile phone for live streaming online through the mobile app Meerkat.
 These performances were also projected onto the set's video screens.
 The live streams were first used during U2's Phoenix and Los Angeles shows.
 Either "Elevation" or "Desire" were usually played next, although U2 sometimes rotated songs in their place at different concerts, such as "Ordinary Love" and "Volcano".

 Following B.B.
 King's death in May 2015, the band played "Angel of Harlem" and "When Love Comes to Town" to honour the singer-songwriter with whom they worked for Rattle and Hum.
 An acoustic version of "Every Breaking Wave" was played from the e-stage, with just the Edge on piano and Bono's vocals.
 During the European leg, Bono and the Edge played "October" after "Every Breaking Wave".
 For "Bullet the Blue Sky", the singer thematically re-interpreted the song, modifying the mid-song spoken passage to be a criticism of the modern-day Bono and his excesses by his younger self.
 Towards the end of the song during North American performances, he said, "Hands up, I'm an American" and "I can't breathe, I'm an American", addressing the civil unrest in US communities caused by police violence against African-Americans.
-During the European leg, Bono replaced this segment with pleas for resolution to the Syrian refugee crisis, along with a snippet of "Zooropa" re-contextualised by the crisis seguing into "Where the Streets Have No Name".
+During the European leg, Bono replaced this segment with pleas for resolution to the Syrian refugee crisis, along with a snippet of "Zooropa" re-contextualised by the crisis segueing into "Where the Streets Have No Name".
 Performances of "Pride (In the Name of Love)" were preluded by an extended snippet of "The Hands That Built America".
 "With or Without You" was played late in the second act, with the group often shuffling its position in the setlist.

 During the encore in North America, U2 played "City of Blinding Lights", "Beautiful Day", and occasionally "Bad".
 From show to show, U2 alternated between "I Still Haven't Found What I'm Looking For", "One", and more rarely, "40", as the closing song.
 The opening show marked U2's first tour concert at which they did not play "One" since its live debut in 1992 on the Zoo TV Tour.